What Expats in Singapore Need to Know about Freelancing and Self-employment

-In 2019, freelancing and self-employment made up for around 8.8 percent of the resident workforce in Singapore.
-This means that those 211,000 people either ran their own business or traded by themselves.
-What’s more, these numbers show that it is certainly possible to begin freelancing if you have in-demand skills.
+In 2021, a staggering 13.6% of resident workers in Singapore were self-employed.
+This shows that it is definitely possible to begin freelancing if you have in-demand skills.
 It’s a bit trickier for expats, however, because you need to secure employment if you want to stay in Singapore long-term.

 This Pacific Prime Singapore article offers useful information on freelancing and self-employment for expats in Singapore.